 The situation in relation to international travel and Covid-19 continues to evolve.
-See below for our latest update.

 Guidelines for international travel

 Sport NZ has prepared guidelines to assist National Sporting Organisations (NSOs) to make effective decisions about whether their athletes should travel internationally and, if they do travel, to help them plan this travel.
 The COVID-19 pandemic has significantly impacted on sport related international travel.
-The New Zealand Government currently recommends that New Zealanders do not travel overseas (with the exception of Australia), but New Zealanders are not prevented from doing so.

 Despite the international pandemic, professional and high-performance athletes and teams have a number of motivations for travelling overseas to train or compete in international competitions.